Pancreatic cancer

 If other tests have not confirmed a diagnosis, you may have a small operation to look inside the tummy at the pancreas.
 This is called a laparoscopy.

-Rarely if a laparoscopy is not suitable you may have a bigger operation called a laparotomy instead.
+Rarely, if a laparoscopy is not suitable, you may have a bigger operation called a laparotomy instead.
 This is when the surgeon makes a larger cut in the tummy so they can see the pancreas.

 Staging and grading of pancreatic cancer

 A doctor decides the grade of the cancer by how the cancer cells look under the microscope.
-This gives an idea of how quickly the cancer might grow or spread.
+This gives an idea of how quickly the cancer may develop and grow.

 Knowing the stage and grade of pancreatic cancer helps doctors decide the best treatment for you.